Handy Library Manager

 preview, print spine labels for selected copies

-You can set the print copy marker of the selected copy in the record's Miscellaneous section.
+You can modify the print copy marker for the selected copy in the Miscellaneous section of the record.

 Regarding multi-volume sets: the ideal would be to have a button that would generate for instance, v.1, v.2, etc. for a given main title.
 All the other information would be the same regarding title, author, and physical description.
 The spine label would have the call number plus a v. number.
 It might look like this: BX